tigerbeetle/tigerbeetle/docs/api-reference/requests/README.md

 | `get_account_transfers` | [`AccountFilter`](./get_account_transfers.md#Event) | [`Transfer`](./get_account_transfers.md#Result) or nothing      |
 | `get_account_balances`  | [`AccountFilter`](./get_account_balances.md#Event)  | [`AccountBalance`](./get_account_balances.md#Result) or nothing |

+### Idempotency

+Events that create objects are idempotent.
+The first event to create an object with a given `id` will receive the `ok` result.
+Subsequent events that attempt to create the same object will receive the `exists` result.

 ## Batching Events

 To achieve high throughput, TigerBeetle amortizes the overhead of consensus and I/O by batching many